-To mark World Autism Awareness Week from 27 March to 2 April, SweetTree has compiled some facts about autism and useful coping strategies
+To mark World Autism Awareness Week during the first week of April in 2020, SweetTree has compiled some facts about autism and useful coping strategies.

 According to the National Autistic Society, autism affects more than 1 in 100 people in the UK.
 Over 700,000 people in the UK are autistic.
 It’s a myth that people grow out of autism in adult life – they may develop coping strategies that make it less obvious but it’s a lifelong condition and there is no cure.